Ath Entertainment

+Ath Entertainment Pvt.
+Ltd. is an Indian content production company engaged in film, television and advertising.
+It was founded by writer and entrepreneur Pankaj Narayan and Apoorva Bajaj.
+Ath Entertainment has made its mark in television production with its first non-fiction show Om Shanti Om – a spiritual singing reality show.
 Ath has made debut in film production with Chal Guru Ho Jaa Shuru released in 2015 and has also produced award-winning documentary, Kitnashak along with various other, ad films and holds portfolio of several companies and NGOs of India, such as Patanjali Yogpeeth.
 Company has also managed and designed various award shows and known to bring famous Pakistani singer Attaullah Khan Esakhelvi, remembered for his songs 'Acha Sila Diya' and 'Bedardi Se Pyar' to Delhi, for his only concert in India at his peak in the career.